statamic/v2-docs/content/collections/tags/form-set.md

 ---
 ## Usage {#usage}

-All the `Form` tags need to know the formset they are handling.
-Rather than specifying the formset parameter on each tag, we can use the `{{ form:set }}` tag to automatically apply them.
+Each `form` tag needs to know which formset it is handling.
+As a convenience, rather than re-specifying the same formset parameter over and over, we can use an enclosing `{{ form:set }}` tag pair to apply it automatically.

 ```
 {{ form:set is="contact" }}